Wesley Lowery: They Can't Kill Us All

 Lowery's first book They Can't Kill Us All: Ferguson, Baltimore, and a New Era in America's Racial Justice Movement was published November 15, 2016 by Little, Brown.
 The book describes the Black Lives Matter movement in the context of U.S. history as well as Lowery's personal history.
 The Seattle Times listed it as among the fall releases they "can't wait to read".
 The Boston Globe said Lowery "offers fresh insights into what it means to cover a broad national story about race in a rigorous and sustained way."
 Noting that Lowery wrote the book at 25, The New York Times said, "His book is electric, because it is so well reported, so plainly told and so evidently the work of a man who has not grown a callus on his heart."

 Lowery won the 2017 Christopher Isherwood Prize for Autobiographical Prose from the Los Angeles Times Book Prizes for They Can't Kill Us All.
 In January 2022, it was reported that AMC will be adapting the book into a television series.
-The project will produced by Brad Weston's production company Makeready, with Don Cheadle, Weston and Lowery as executive producers.
+The project will be produced by Brad Weston's production company Makeready, with Don Cheadle, Weston and Lowery as executive producers.

 Quibi

 Lowery joined CBS News in 2020.
 It was speculated that part of the reason for Lowery's departure from The Washington Post was that he was unhappy with the newspaper's social media policy for its journalists, which discouraged some of his more provocative comments on Twitter and elsewhere; Lowery had clashed with the managing editors before on content in his tweets.
-At CBS News, he works on 60 in 6, a shorter six-minute spinoff of 60 Minutes for Quibi.
+At CBS News, he worked on 60 in 6, a shorter six-minute spinoff of 60 Minutes for Quibi.

+American University

+In September 2023, Lowery joined the faculty of the American University School of Communication where he served as an associate professor of investigative journalism and as the executive editor of the Investigative Reporting Workshop.
+In March 2025, Lowery resigned from American University amid allegations of inappropriate sexual conduct.

+Sexual misconduct allegations

+In March 2025, Lowery resigned from American University after being accused of at least three Title IX complaints, in which he was alleged to have made inappropriate sexual comments in meetings with students and other abusive behavior towards journalists.

+In May 2025, the Columbia Journalism Review reported that Lowery was accused of sexually assaulting at least four women.